camunda/camunda-docs/docs/guides/migrating-from-camunda-7/adjusting-bpmn-models.md

 - Camunda 8 has a _different coverage_ of BPMN elements (see [Camunda 8 BPMN coverage](/components/modeler/bpmn/bpmn-coverage.md) versus [Camunda 7 BPMN coverage](https://docs.camunda.org/manual/latest/reference/bpmn20/)), which might require some model changes.
 Note that the coverage of Camunda 8 will increase over time.

 :::info
-The Web Modeler will automatically update `modeler:executionPlatform` and `modeler:executionPlatformVersion` to the correct values when you upload a BPMN file.
+Web Modeler will automatically update `modeler:executionPlatform` and `modeler:executionPlatformVersion` to the correct values when you upload a BPMN file.
 :::

 The following sections describe the capabilities of the existing community-supported [backend diagram converter](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/backend-diagram-converter) for relevant BPMN symbols, including unsupported element attributes that cannot be migrated.